The realignment of Hamilton’s politics played out in Hamilton City Council’s vote against urban boundary expansion.

 Has Jackson been assured that the Ontario Conservative government of Premier Doug Ford will make true on its threat to overrule Hamilton City Council and impose a boundary expansion?

 For decades, developer interests have controlled municipal politics.
-They provide the donor funding and staffing which run the campaigns that elect city councillors.
-Developers encourage their staff to volunteer on campaigns of candidates which support their interests.
+They provide the donor funding and staffing th run the campaigns that elect city councillors.
+Developers encourage their staff to volunteer on campaigns of candidates who support their interests.
 [The Municipal Elections Act does not regulate these in-kind contributions.]

 Traditionally, municipal politicians have used their piles of developer funding to drown out criticism and highlight issues of interest to voters.

 Modern advocacy organizations, including Environment Hamilton and Stop Sprawl HamOnt, can overcome this financial imbalance using digital platforms to build their mailing lists and mobilize voters on issues.